CastleAarrgh/ChessButBetter/README.md

     5/28 - started work on promotion, check logic
     5/29 - started work on castling
-    5/30 - working on promoting, checkmate, finished notation, demo branch
+    5/30 - working on promoting, checkmate, finished notation, demo branch 5/31 - added promotion menu to choose which piece the pawn is going to promote to, fixing nullpointerexceptions in board